DAXGRID/fileserver-download/README.md

 # File-server download

-Easy way to download files from our file-server.
+Easy way to download files from our file-server in the OpenFTTH system.

 ## Running